-Do you want to learn more about an employer’s legal obligation to provide fall protection systems for workers in the construction industry (and others)?
-You can do so by visiting: https://www.osha.gov/Publications/OSHA3146.pdf.
+You can learn more about an employer’s legal obligation to provide fall protection systems for workers in the construction industry (and others).

 The Bureau of Labor Statistics (BLS) identified 370 fatal falls to lower levels in 2016 – all of which occurred in the construction industry.
 OSHA has been working on increasing fall prevention awareness in workplaces across the nation more steadily since 2012, and tries to educate employers on how the majority of falls are entirely preventable.
 According to OSHA, the best ways that employers can limit physically disabling or fatal workplace falls is to: